Skilled And Experienced Legal Advocacy For Victims Of Dog Bites And Animal Attacks

-At the law firm of Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C., we know that the accident was not just a small dog bite.
+At the law firm of Johnson, Mulholland, Cochrane, Cochrane, Yung & Engler, P.L.C., our attorneys understand that your case is about much more than just a small dog bite.
 Many cases result in serious injuries that have long-term financial and physical consequences such as:

 - Scarring and disfigurement

 - Chronic pain

 - Emotional trauma/stress disorders

 In severe cases, you or your loved one may need reconstructive surgery to regain life as it was before.
 During these difficult times, you should not have to struggle to get answers from an insurance company or fight a stressful legal battle with the negligent party.
 Instead, contact our firm for the support and the personal injury representation you deserve.

 Help When A Negligent Pet Owner Has Caused You Injury